AppImage/docs.appimage.org/source/user-guide/run-appimages.rst

 appimaged
 *********

 `appimaged <https://github.com/AppImage/appimaged>`__ is a daemon that monitors the system and integrates AppImages.
-It monitors a predefined set of directories on the user's system searching for AppImages, and integrates them into the system using :ref:`libappimage`.
+It monitors a predefined set of directories on the user's system searching for AppImages, and integrates them into the system using :ref:`libappimage <ref-libappimage>`.

 .. seealso::
    More information on appimaged can be found in :ref:`appimaged`.